Regional Public Policy Director | Government Agency Chair | Activist for Better Jobs

 Profile

-Zaim Mohzani is the Co-Founder of Nation Building School, a social impact organisation dedicated to tackling unemployment through training programmes.
-Through Nation Building School, Zaim is leading the Malaysia Jobs Coalition (MJC), a coalition of CSOs fighting for full employment in Malaysia.
-He has spent most of his career in public policy, working in the public sector from entrepreneurship development to plantations.
-Over the course of 10 years, Zaim has established three non-profit organisations that have reached more than 30,000 young people in the country.
+Zaim Mohzani is the Co-Founder of Nation Building School, a social impact organisation dedicated to tackling youth unemployment.
+He is also the Co-Founder of the Malaysia Jobs Coalition, a coalition of CSOs fighting for full employment.
+Over the course of 10 years, Zaim has established three non-profit organisations that have impacted over 30,000 young people.

 Zaim holds an MSc in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a BA in Political Science from Monash University (Australia).
 He was selected as a finalist for the British Council's UK Alumni Awards 2021-2022.
-He is a Chevening scholar and has served as the President of Chevening Alumni Malaysia (2020-2022).
+As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and Co-Founder of the Chevening Alumni Southeast Asian Network (CASEAN).

 Zaim holds an MSc in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a BA in Political Science from Monash University (Australia).
 He was selected as a finalist for the British Council's UK Alumni Awards 2021-2022.
-He is a Chevening scholar and has served as the President of Chevening Alumni Malaysia (2020-2022).
+As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and Co-Founder of the Chevening Alumni Southeast Asian Network (CASEAN).